-Breathing through your mouth, not just your nose, will allow more air to enter your body.
+The best way to breathe while sprinting is to breathe through your mouth, not just your nose.
+This will allow more air to enter your body and puts less pressure on your heart according to Hawaii Pacific Health.
 Breathing through just your nose leads to a clenched jaw and the tightening of your facial muscles.
 When sprinting, your entire body including your facial muscles, should remain in a relaxed state, which breathing through your mouth also helps with.
 With your mouth open just slightly, you will be getting an adequate amount of oxygen into your body for your sprints.

-Be mindful of your breathing rhythm and pace.
-According to Runner's Connect, if your breathing rhythm is 1:1 or faster, you could hyperventilate.
-If your breathing rhythm is less than 3:3, you may not get enough oxygen to your body during your sprints.
-Sprinting in areas that are not too hot or polluted can make breathing easier.
+Put as much thought into your breathing rhythm and pace as you do your running gear.
+If your breathing rhythm is inhale/exhale, inhale, exhale at a very fast pace, you could hyperventilate.
+If your breathing rhythm is less than three inhales to three exhales, you may not get enough oxygen to your body during your sprints.
+Sprinting in areas that are not too hot or polluted can make breathing easier as well.